codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 key security so you may want to think carefully before using it for anything that requires high security, like storing credit card numbers.

-Your encryption key **must** be as long as the encyption algorithm in use allows.
-For AES-128, that's 128 bits or 16 bytes (charcters) long.
+Your encryption key **must** be as long as the encryption algorithm in use allows.
+For AES-128, that's 128 bits or 16 bytes (characters) long.
 You will find a table below that shows the supported key lengths of different ciphers.